tclvisais a standard Tcl extension providing a binding

 # set device to known state

-Queries a VISA system to locate the resources associated with a
+visa::clear $viQueries a VISA system to locate the resources associated with a

 specified interface.
 This command is a front-end for

-and viFindNext
+viFindRsrc and viFindNext VISA API

 functions.

-- channel containing reference to open
+`visa::open RMsession expr`RMsession - channel containing reference to open

-Resource Manager session opened by visa::open-default-rm
+Resource Manager session opened by visa::open-default-rm.

-- regular expression followed by an optional
+expr - regular expression followed by an optional

 logical expression.
 Refer to VISA API documentation for detailed